jordanrendall/gmail-nodemailer/README.md

 4. Use [Google OAuth2 Playground](https://developers.google.com/oauthplayground) to create refresh token
 5. Save Client ID, Client Secret and Refresh Token into the respective .env file parameters

+(See [this tutorial](https://medium.com/@nickroach_50526/sending-emails-with-node-js-using-smtp-gmail-and-oauth2-316fe9c790a1) for help with the above.)

 ## Message Parameters

 `from` : Can include custom coded text with emojis 😃, just be sure to follow the following format: `from` : `Cool text 😎 <myemail@gmail.com>`